carteakey/data-pipeline-compose/README.md

 | | `docker-proxy` | Socat-based proxy for Docker daemon. | localhost:2376 |
 | | `spark-notebook` | Jupyter Notebook for PySpark and analysis. | localhost:8888 |

-This table now provides the URLs for accessing the exposed ports of the services on your local machine.
 Note that services without exposed ports do not have URLs listed.

 ## FAQ